code-312/Voma/README.md

 ### Usage

-To run a command, change directory to db/, and type:
+To run a command, change directory to db/ (`cd db` from the root), and type:

 `npx sequelize-cli <command>`